liferay/liferay-screens/ios/Documentation/WebContentDisplayScreenlet.md

 ## Delegate

-This widget delegates some events in an object that conforms `WebContentDisplayWidgetDelegate` protocol.
+This screenlet delegates some events in an object that conforms `WebContentDisplayScreenletDelegate` protocol.
 This protocol allows to implement the following methods:

 - `onWebContentDisplayResponse(html)`: called when the web content's html is received.